embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 Most advanced IDEs let you change compiler settings like optimization level, debug info, or extra flags right from a project menu.
 Arduino IDE is so simple that it doesn't offer this option: you don’t get a button or menu for that.

-If you want to change some settings, you’ve got two ways:
+If you want to change some settings, you’ve got several ways:

-- **Edit build recipes**: you can change files like `platform.txt` or `boards.local.txt` to change or add your own compilation flags.
+- **Edit build recipes**: you can change files like `platform.txt` or `boards.local.txt` to change or add your own compilation flags,
+- **modify `arduino-cli.yaml`** from **ArduinoIDE** folder,
-- **Use Arduino CLI**: the command-line tool gives you more flexibility and can build your sketch with whatever options you like.
+- **use Arduino CLI** directly: the command-line tool gives you more flexibility and can build your sketch with whatever options you like.

 {{</ admonition >}}